boinkor-net/tsnsrv/README.md

 Almost certainly:

-* I have not thought much request forgery.
+* I have not thought much about request forgery.

 * You're by definition forwarding requests of one degree of trustedness to a thing of another degree of trustedness.